Key Highlights

 1. Qatar

-Being one of the wealthiest countries in the world, Qatar has set its extremely tough policies for citizenship.
-Qatar has a small population and a major chunk of the economy is based on natural gas.
-This Gulf country has the world's toughest criteria for citizenship and comes under the top 15 hardest countries to get citizenship.
+Being one of the wealthiest countries in the world, Qatar has set extremely tough policies for citizenship.
+Qatar has a small population, and a major chunk of the economy is based on natural gas.
+This Gulf country has the world's toughest criteria for citizenship and is one of the top 15 hardest countries to get citizenship.

 Unlike other countries, Qatar does not allow people to have dual citizenship.
 If you wish to have citizenship in Qatar, you have to give up your citizenship in your country.

 Language proficiency is nothing new when getting citizenship in any country.
-Following the same language criteria, for Qatar, you will need to have proficiency in Arabic language skills.
+Following the same language criteria, for Qatar, you will need to have proficiency in the Arabic language.
 Followed by sufficient financial stability to live your life.

 Marriage can be a ground on which citizenship can be availed.
 Yes, if you get married to a Qatari, the doors can open for you to the country.

-Not only this but changing your religion is also in the scene; you'll have to convert to Islam from your religion.
+Not only this, but changing your religion is also in the scene; you'll have to convert to Islam from your current religion.
 By setting up the abovementioned criteria, Qatar is the hardest country to get citizenship.

 2. Vatican City

 It is another of the smallest countries in the world, with the toughest policies for getting citizenship there.
-The country has set up a rigorous process making it in the top 15 hardest countries to get citizenship.
+The country has set up a rigorous process, making it one of the top 15 hardest countries to get citizenship.

-This small country, with less than a thousand people, has several ways to get citizenship.
+This small country, with fewer than a thousand people, has several ways to get citizenship.

 1. To the cardinals living in Vatican City or Rome.